Competition rules: Flintshire County & Consolation Cup

 4. All games to be 21 up and played under BCGBA rules.

-5. The number of players from each club will be Ten (10).
+5. The number of players from each club will be Eight (8) for the County Cup and Ten (10) for the Consolation Cup.
 Any club not sending its full complement of players shall forfeit twenty-

 a.
 Applicant teams must select their players from those registered in a Flintshire affiliated league.
 A player must play for the team they are registered with if their club enters more than one team.